bnb-chain/bnb-chain.github.io/docs/beaconchain/faq/faq.md

 # BNB Beacon Chain FAQ

-## What is BNB Beacon Chain, or Binance DEX?
+## What is BNB Beacon Chain and Binance DEX?

 BNB Beacon Chain is the blockchain initially developed by Binance and community.
 Binance DEX, which is disabled now, is the decentralized exchange module developed on top of the BNB Beacon Chain blockchain.